daryl-sen/express-openapi-template/docs/pull_request_template.md

 ## How were the changes tested?

 1. Use a numeric list
-2. Be declaratic and numeric, make it so that someone without any context can follow
+2. Make it so that someone without any context can follow

 ## What new tests are added?